Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 *   Feature: Admin management of user addresses.

 == Upgrade Notice ==

+= 1.0.4 =
+This update adds a great new feature!
+For existing customers, their default address is now automatically added to the address book.
+Update for a better user experience.

 = 1.0.3 =
 General bug fixes and performance improvements.